rakshit-shingala/43c99f27-0c37-4eaf-b347-ae8373d74947/README.md

 ## Prerequisite
 This solution for CLI application is not using any framework and is written using PHP.

 * PHP pre-configured within local device.
-For installation instructions [refer here](https://www.php.net/downloads.php).
+For installation instructions refer [here](https://www.php.net/downloads.php).
 * Composer should be installed.
-You can download and install [composer here](https://getcomposer.org/download/).
+For installation instructions refer [here](https://getcomposer.org/download/).
 * PHPUnit should be installed in order to run tests.
-For installation instructions [refer here](https://docs.phpunit.de/en/12.0/installation.html).
+For installation instructions refer [here](https://docs.phpunit.de/en/12.0/installation.html).

 ## Steps to execute report
 1. Download this project.